Yandex Cloud

 1. Connect to both VMs over SSH.

-2. Add the current user to the docker group:
+2. Add the ubuntu user to the docker group by running these commands on both VMs:

 sudo groupadd docker